raverpay/Raverpay/md/implementation.md

 PROMPT INSTRUCTION.

-I am currently in my phase 2 implementing @mularpay-api and I want to implement @electricity.md nestJS code so please start that. also before you start, start by stating what you will implement first like @phase-2-vtu-services.md but don't include code. also when done, you will creating something like this. @phase-2-testing-guide.md a testing guide with CURL.
+I am currently in my phase 2 implementing @raverpay-api and I want to implement @electricity.md nestJS code so please start that. also before you start, start by stating what you will implement first like @phase-2-vtu-services.md but don't include code. also when done, you will creating something like this. @phase-2-testing-guide.md a testing guide with CURL.
 You will create two curl under what to test for each.
-One with localhost 3001 and also one with production url. our production url is running on mularpaymularpay-api-production.up.railway.app but instead of hardcoding this. use {{URL}} and also for the token {{ACCESSTOKEN}}.
+One with localhost 3001 and also one with production url. our production url is running on raverpayraverpay-api-production.up.railway.app but instead of hardcoding this. use {{URL}} and also for the token {{ACCESSTOKEN}}.

 Our server is running on 3001 and using pnpm.